jneug/typst-codelst/manual.typ

     version:    "1.0.0",
     date:       "2023-07-19",
     abstract:   [
-        #pkg[codelst] is a *Typst* package inspired by LaTeX package like #pkg[listings].
+        #package[codelst] is a *Typst* package inspired by LaTeX package like #package[listings].
 It adds functionality to render source code with line numbers, highlighted lines and more.
     ],
     example-imports: ("@local/codelst:1.0.0": "*")
 )